 The adventures of a former assassin out for vengeance against those who have wronged him is not uncharted territory in the action genre.
 But thanks to Keanu Reeves, 2014’s John Wick—the titular character being a former assassin out for vengeance against those who have wronged him by way of murdering his dog—quickly became an action classic.
-Two sequels, 2017's John Wick: Chapter 2 and 2019's John Wick: Chapter 3 - Parabellum followed, with at least two more entries on the way.
+Two sequels, 2017's John Wick: Chapter 2 and 2019's John Wick: Chapter 3 - Parabellum followed.
+The latest, John Wick: Chapter 4, arrives March 24, 2023.
 For more on John Wick, including its complex choreography, why Reeves needed ice baths, and why not every actor read the entire script, keep reading.

 1. John Wick was originally titled Scorn.

 Screenwriter Derek Kolstad wrote a revenge thriller titled Scorn that first circulated back in 2012.
 Kolstad said he was inspired by films like 2008’s Taken and 2004’s Man on Fire, which both featured determined men with special skills out for revenge.
 By the time the movie was released in 2014, it had become John Wick.
 The reason, Kolstad explained, was that Keanu Reeves kept referring to the script by the character’s name and distributor Lionsgate believed it would be too much free publicity to lose.

 2. John Wick got his name from a real person.

 When Kolstad was writing Scorn, he decided to name his protagonist after his grandfather, John Wick, a businessman who owned Wick Building Systems in Madison, Wisconsin.
 Kolstad was initially worried his grandfather might not consider it a compliment—Wick is a contract killer, after all—but the real Wick was flattered.
 “I was tickled by Derek using my name for a movie, and the hit man character was frosting on the cake,” the real Wick told Madison magazine in 2017.